SuperOfficeDocs/superoffice-docs/user-guide/en/forms/create.md

 ### Thank you page

-When a person has completed and submitted a form, you should thank them and let them know what will happen next.
+When a person completes and submits a form, you should thank them and let them know what will happen next.
 You can do this by either redirecting them to another web page with more information or displaying a message.

 * **Redirect to external website**: Enter the link to the web page.
 * **Show this message**: Enter the text to display.
 Click **Show/hide toolbar** ![icon][img7] to display formatting options for the text.
 Click **Open text editor in dialog** ![icon][img8] to edit the text in a larger editor.